LamboLead/LamboLead/README.md

 ## Who is this *@LamboLead* :car:?

-My name is Juan David López López, and I am a junior software developer, currently working towards becoming a Front-End web developer.
-(SECTION NOT COMPLETED)
+My name is Juan David López López, and I am a junior Front End web developer (with some experience at Back End).
+Versatility is my third and invisible name, you know?

 ### Quote of the week: